karlpokus/dumbo/README.md

 # dumbo
-A blob with a mutex over http
+A blob with a mutex over http.
+A silly experiment.

 # why?
 Most databases perform queries on data on behalf of clients.
 Queries are resource hungry.
 By the server only providing the blob - the burden will be shifted to the client and thus save server resources.
 Clients will run queries on in-memory data, which is likely to be fast, saving network hops.